tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `url` - WebSocket endpoint to send data to.
 - `binary` - If data should be send as binary instead of text (default: `false`).

+Used metadata variables:

+- `$url` - same as config `url` (optional. overrides related config param when present)
+- `$binary` - same as config `binary` (optional. overrides related config param when present)

+Set metadata variables (for reply with linked transports):

+- `$binary` - `true` if the websocket message reply came as binary (`false` otherwise)

+When used as a linked offramp, batched events are rejected by the offramp.

 Example: